 No, an injured worker is not required to hire an attorney to enter a CRSSA settlement.
 However, attorney fees are statutorily limited to just 15% of CRSSA settlement values; those with attorneys can likely negotiate better settlements; and an additional Board hearing is required for those who have no attorney.

-How Long Does An L&I Compromise and Release Structured Settlement Take to Complete?
+How Long Does An L&I Claim Resolution Structured Settlement Agreement Take to Complete?

 A CRSSA settlement agreement can typically takes several weeks to negotiate; but once approved by the Board of Industrial of Industrial Insurance Appeals, a 30-day mandatory cooling off period must occur.
 The first installment payment to the injured worker is normally made within 14 days thereafter.